B-25C "Feather Merchant/Irene/Miss Priority" Serial Number 41-12442

 Gus Breymann adds:

-It remain in a American aircraft boneyard at Tadji with only its tail missing.
-Recovered by Charles Darby from Tadji in 1974, and as part of the Yesterday's Air Force export agreement, it was set up as a memorial at Aitape High School in 1974.
+During 1974, the bomber was recovered by Charles Darby as part of the Yesterday's Air Force export agreement, it was set up as a memorial at Aitape High School.
 Charles Darby moved the aircraft, with assistance from Robert Parer who provided the trailer to move the plane to its new location.

-As the tail section was missing from "Feather Merchant", the tail from another aircraft B-25D "Tin Liz" 41-30074, shot down off Dagua, was recovered and attached to the aircraft for display purposes.
+As the tail section was missing from this B-25, the tail from B-25D "Tin Liz" 41-30074, shot down off Dagua, was recovered and attached to the aircraft for display purposes.

 "Strange that I went to all the trouble of getting fin and rudder assemblies from a shot-down B-25D "Tin Liz" 41-30074 at Dagua, then found the original assemblies buried in sand on the last day of the work, long after we had taken the bomber down to the school."